Trustpilot

 Aims and objectives of course:

-• To introduce and explain the main causes of osteoporosis
+• Know the main causes of osteoporosis.

-• Identify signs and symptoms of osteoporosis
+• Identify signs and symptoms of osteoporosis.

-• Explain and identify DEXA scan results
+• Identify DEXA scan results.

-• Identify any red flags associated with osteoporosis
+• Identify any red flags associated with osteoporosis.

-• Review the original 34 Pilates moves and appropriate adaptations or clients with osteoporosis
+• Review the original 34 Pilates moves and appropriate adaptations or clients with osteoporosis.

 Author Bio